configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 #### Date and Time Comparators

-The following comparators expect the *Comparison attribute* to be a date value (a second-based [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) or a platform specific date object), and the *Comparison value* to be a date.
+The following comparators expect the *Comparison attribute* to be a date value (a second-based [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) or a platform-specific date object), and the *Comparison value* to be a date.

 | Comparator | Description                                                                                                                                                                                    |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |